Filtration Aeration

 • Output varies with sun intensity — weakens in partial shade

-• Not suitable as sole aeration for stocked fish ponds
+• Not suitable as primary aeration for heavily stocked fish ponds

-2. Supplemental aeration — adding daytime surface agitation to a pond that already has adequate nighttime aeration from another source (electric pump, waterfall, etc.)
+2. Supplemental aeration — adding extra aeration to a pond that already has a primary source

 Head-to-Head Comparison